torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 After a few misdirections, we've finally started to bring home the latest incarnation of our WebSockets support in TorqueBox.
-The reason WebSockets is exciting is because of the *push* model of dynamic user-interfaces it allows for.
+WebSockets are exciting because they enable dynamic user interfaces via a browser *push* model.
 It allows the application server to have the ability to send chunks of data to a browser-based Javascript client.

 TorqueBox implements [WebSockets][websockets-spec] with [STOMP][stomp-spec] to make the